Two Year MBA Leadership Coursework

 The goal of managers and leaders is to get things done in organizations, and most of that work is accomplished by effectively managing other people.
 This course applies cutting-edge behavioral science findings to develop students’ managerial and leadership capabilities.
 The course is designed to provide students with concepts and competencies to help them throughout their managerial careers.
-The Leading Teams course will work in conjunction with the Leading Teams Practicum (NBA 5700), Critical and Strategic Thinking (NCC 5050), and Challenges in Leadership (NCC 5070) to develop your leadership skills on multiple levels.
+The Leading Teams course will work in conjunction with Core Team Practicum (NBA 5700) and Critical and Strategic Thinking (NCC 5050) to develop your leadership skills on multiple levels.
 Overall the course has two goals: To make each student a more effective leader and to successfully launch students’ Johnson careers.

 Core Team Practicum (Required)

 This course is designed to provide you with training and experience in leading and contributing to high-performing teams that: (1) set clear goals and objectives; (2) develop, implement, and enforce appropriate internal team norms; (3) effectively collaborate, taking maximum advantage of diverse strengths and backgrounds; (4) produce well-reasoned analyses of complex business problems; and, (5) provide team members with appropriate constructive feedback from which further growth and development can occur.

 Critical and Strategic Thinking (Required)